Citrix-TechSpecialist/ShareFile-StorageZones/Module-2/Readme.md

 ## Conclusion

 Now that you have finalized your NetScaler configuration for ShareFile you should now be able to successfully use your on-premises StorageZone.
-Visit [Module 3](../Module-3) illustrate how to setup Shared Foldes pointing to your StorageZone
+Visit [Module 3](../Module-3) to learn how to setup Shared Foldes Connectors on your StorageZone.

 ## Shortcuts